 - Focus is the vertical access

-- Outcome is the horizontal access
+- The outcome is the horizontal access

 This is the ICM piece of the equation.
-How does a company wrangle their data under control?
+How does a company wrangle its data under control?
 Companies will have lots of data like CRM and CRP that will feed information to them.
 All this must be wrangled under control to get clean input into the administration process, then layer self-service reporting on top of that.

 In Stage One, it’s really about execution from a focus perspective, and the outcome you’re looking for is accuracy — accurate, timely payments with clear transparent reporting, so the people you're paying understand what’s going on.

 Now, it becomes a conversation about efficiency, and workflow becomes very important.
-How does a company layer in a look at some of these other tangential capabilities, like quota and territory management, dispute resolution, plan acceptance and maybe some standardized coaching processes?
+How does a company layer in a look at some of these other tangential capabilities, like quota and territory management, dispute resolution, plan acceptance, and maybe some standardized coaching processes?
 These are workflow-based, and workflow is driven toward efficiency.

 That efficiency you find is on the focus vertical and helps you accelerate your business on the outcome horizontal axis.
 This helps you to pursue these processes faster and more efficiently so that ultimately, you get to Stage Three.

 This is the brass ring — it's where every company wants to be.
 It's effectiveness on the focus axis.
 A more proactive function where the company has modeling, forecasting, and analytics.
-And not just historically, but to look ahead, prepare and plan for things it knows are going to come its way.
+And not just historically, but to look ahead, prepare and plan for things it knows are going to come it's way.
 Company executives are receiving detailed information so they can make better decisions.

 On the outcome axis is the adaptation.
-Being able to deal with a multitude of things that are going to come out a company from a business perspective, such as much-desired flexibility.
-Whether it’s mergers or acquisitions or the introduction of new competition or new product launch, you are dealing with these things from a solid organizational perspective.
+Being able to deal with a multitude of things that are going to come out of a company from a business perspective, such as much-desired flexibility.
+Whether it’s mergers or acquisitions or the introduction of new competition or new product launches, you are dealing with these things from a solid organizational perspective.

 Unfortunately, too many organizations tend to focus on the acute pain of Stage One and don’t necessarily think about the long-term ramification of some of the decisions they make from both the operational program perspective, but also in terms of the technologies they employ at each of these various stages.